ga-wdi-boston/ruby-enumerable-builtins/README.md

 `reduce` | `reduce`
 `some` | `any?`

-What do you notice?
-Where are `any?` and `reduce`?
+Where is method `all?`?
+Method `reduce`?

 ## The Enumerable Module

-Ruby's [Enumerable](http://ruby-doc.org/core-2.2.3/Enumerable.html) module provides many list processing methods based on the method `each`.
+Ruby's [Enumerable](http://ruby-doc.org/core-2.2.3/Enumerable.html) module provides many list processing methods relying on a class's `each` method.
 Ruby's Array class includes the Enumerable module.

 ### Modules